spadma3/duck/catkin_ws/src/50-misc-additional-functionality/parking/report/dt-parking-demo_instructions.md

 <div class='requirements' markdown="1">

-Requires: Duckiebot in configuration ???
+Requires: Duckiebot in configuration DB17-wjd or DB17-wjdl

 Requires: Camera calibration completed.

 </div>

 ## Video of expected results {#demo-template-expected}

-First, we show a video of the expected behavior (if the demo is succesful).
+First, we show a video of the expected behavior.
+It can be found at TODO!

 ## Duckietown setup notes {#demo-template-duckietown-setup}